firstneverrest/Vue.js-Learning/README.md

 1. Create a whole website with multiple pages & components
 2. Composition API - improves on reusability, organization & readability
 3. Multiple root elements - unlike React, Vue can has many root elements side-by-side in a component
-4. Teleport component - render content from one component in a different place in a DOM which can used to create modal
+4. Teleport component - render content from one component in a different place in a DOM which can be used to create modal
 5. Suspense component - handle asynchronous components easily and can provide fall-back content like spinner until data is loaded
 6. TypeScript support
 7. Vue can be used to create two things in website